Philippe Coutinho To Crush Costa Rica In Saint Petersburg - World Soccer

 Philippe Coutinho To Crush Costa Rica In Saint Petersburg

-Brazil vs Costa Rica – Kickoff 13.00 (BST) – Saint Petersburg
+Brazil 2 vs Costa Rica 0 – Saint Petersburg

 A lot has been expected of Brazil in relation to this World Cup.
 As one of the favourites, anything less then a semi-final place would be a failure.
 Above all else, they must find a way to forget about the demons of 2014.
 And during their first game against Switzerland, everything appeared to be going swimmingly, with Philippe Coutinho scoring an absolute screamer to put his side 1-0 up.